oscdev-io/birdplan/docs/protocol-bgp.md

 The `accept` key contains a dictionary of routes we will accept into the master table from our BGP table.
 Namely...

 * `default` - Allows us to accept a default route from BGP.
 The default is `False`.
+* `blackhole` - Allows us to accept a blackhole route from BGP.
+The default is `True`.

 Below is a configuration example...
 ```yaml